You Better Ask Somebody

-You Better Ask Somebody is the third studio album by the American West Coast hip-hop artist, Yo-Yo.
-The album was released on June 22, 1993, through East West America and Atlantic Records, and featured production by Ice Cube, N.W.A producer Laylaw, the Baker Boys, Derrick McDowell, Mister Woody, and Tootie.
+You Better Ask Somebody is the third studio album by the American West Coast hip-hop artist Yo-Yo.
+The album was released on June 22, 1993, through East West America and Atlantic Records, and was produced by Ice Cube, N.W.A producer Laylaw, the Baker Boys, Derrick McDowell, Mister Woody, and Tootie.
 The album peaked at number 107 on the Billboard 200 and number 21 on the Top R&B/Hip-Hop Albums.
 There were two singles from the album that charted, including "Westside Story", which reached number 14 on the Hot Rap Singles, and "The Bonnie and Clyde Theme", which peaked at the number 1 spot on Hot Rap Singles and featured Ice Cube.